Acronyms to know when buying a home

-The FHA agency of the U.S. Department of Housing and Urban Development insures that certain qualifying residential mortgage loans made by private lenders.
+The FHA agency of the U.S. Department of Housing and Urban Development ensures that certain qualifying residential mortgage loans are made by private lenders.
 The FHA sets standards for construction and underwriting but does not lend money.

 FHLMC is the nickname for Federal Home Loan Mortgage Corp.
 A financial corporation chartered by the federal government to buy pools of mortgages from lenders and sell securities backed by these mortgages.
 Like Fannie Mae, Freddie Mac does not work directly work with consumers.
 You must work with a mortgage professional to obtain the loan.